Intex pool review- How to set it up, accessories to buy and using it the next year. Is it worth it?

 I fixed the problem by spraying the bugs with bug spray with deet.
 It took a couple of days to fully kill them off, but it worked.
 I haven’t had a problem with any sort of bugs since.

 Fence- First of all, if I was going to buy a pool I needed to put a fence around it.
 Our fence is actually a dog fence.
 The reason I chose this was because I wanted a gate to get through, but I also turned it inside out so that the latch is on the inside.
 That way little hands can’t get to it.

 *note-one set is not big enough to go around the entire pool.
 We bought two and that worked only because we have pool next to the house.

-For added safety you can also check out this pool alarm-
+For added safety you can also check a pool alarm-

 Vacuum- At first I didn’t think I needed a pool vacuum, but after a while it was clear I needed a little something to clean the bottom.
-This vacuum is perfect for what I needed.
 We vacuum ours about 3 times a week and it only takes 15-20 minutes.

 This pool has two hoses that lead to the filter.
 If you cover one of the hoses with the cap, the vacuum has better suction.
 Its a pool, there is still some maintenance.

 Skimmer- The vacuum came with a skimmer but to get all the little things its easier just to use a mesh kitchen strainer.
 Get one for each of the kids and make it their job.

 Is taking care of the pool worth it?